Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 13. Hummingbirds

 The small, quick flying birds have a wide habitat across North America, often due to their migratory patterns.
 Hummingbirds are crucial for pollination which allows new plant growth and a food source for other animals.
-Considered mutualists since they work together with the plants.
-The hummingbird drinks nectar from the flower, and in return, spread the pollen from flower to flower.
+Considered mutualists since they work together with the plants, the hummingbird drinks nectar from the flower, and in return, spread the pollen from flower to flower.

 14. Fig Tree